Archfx/rv32firmware/tutorial3/README.md

 This information should be extracted from your hardware specification.
 For the picoRV processor-based SoC above information can be found [here](https://github.com/YosysHQ/picorv32/tree/master/picosoc).

-More details about Linker script command syntaxes are available in [binutils](https://sourceware.org/binutils/docs/ld/MEMORY.html#:~:text=The%20syntax%20for%20MEMORY%20is,outside%20of%20the%20linker%20script.)
+More details about Linker script command syntaxes are available in [binutils](https://sourceware.org/binutils/docs/ld/MEMORY.html#:~:text=The%20syntax%20for%20MEMORY%20is,outside%20of%20the%20linker%20script.).

-General syntax for writing the memory layout is as follows,
+The general syntax for writing the memory layout is as follows,

 ```shell
 MEMORY